rl1987/trickster.dev/tricksterblog/content/post/using-proxies-for-web-scraping-and-automation.md

 coming from real phone of real user.
 It might be solution similar to [Proxidize](https://proxidize.com/) that entails some setup with cellular modems and SIM cards.
 Mobile proxies provide significant blocking evasion capacity and are used for social media automation in a post-Cambridge Analytica world.
-* Lastly, there's advanced proxies like [BrightData Web Unlocker](https://brightdata.com/products/web-unlocker) and [Zyte Smart Proxy Manager](https://www.zyte.com/smart-proxy-manager/) (formerly known as Crawlera).
+* Lastly, there's advanced proxies like [Bright Data Web Unlocker](https://brightdata.com/products/web-unlocker) and [Zyte Smart Proxy Manager](https://www.zyte.com/smart-proxy-manager/) (formerly known as Crawlera).
 These proxy services implement proprietary advanced blocking evasion techniques and can be used to scrape sites protected by anti-botting solutions like PerimeterX.
 However there is one drawback - for the purpose of blocking evasion they might overtake cookie management, which